josherrickson/stats-notes-old/xtsetvsmixed.md

 As I stated earlier, we do get slightly different results.
 However, the coefficients agree to three decimals.

+`grade` is not estimated because it is time-invarying; within each individual it is constant.

 `xtreg` reports 3 R-squared statistics; this is a within variance model so we can use that value (which agrees with the regression R-squared).

 ## `xtreg, be`: Between Effect model (Between variance)